 These tests under the Biodesix WorkSafe testing program are utilized by healthcare providers, including hospitals and nursing homes, and are also offered to businesses and educational systems.
-We have announced multiple partnerships for COVID-19 testing, and maintain an agreement with the State of Colorado to be one of the diagnostic companies to support widespread COVID-19 testing for the State which will expire on August 31, 2022.
-Additionally, we have overseen and managed onsite testing and validating testing for the Big Ten Conference athletic competitions through the term of our contract which expired on June 30, 2021.
+We announced multiple partnerships for COVID-19 testing, and maintained an agreement with the State of Colorado to be one of the diagnostic companies to support widespread COVID-19 testing for the State which expired on August 31, 2022.
+Additionally, we oversaw and managed onsite testing and validating testing for the Big Ten Conference athletic competitions through the term of our contract which expired on June 30, 2021.